Add some fruity goodness to your mixology game with these simply stunning raspberry cocktails.

-This semisweet, gin-based drink is brilliantly red at the bottom and fades to a translucent light pink at the top.
+This semi-sweet gin drink is brilliantly red at the bottom and fades to a translucent light pink at the top.

-It’s a beautiful drink that’ll draw plenty of compliments.
-Plus, it tastes great, too.
+And that ombre effect alone is enough to draw plenty of compliments.
+But luckily, it tastes great, too.

 This martini may have a lovely light pink color, but in terms of potency, it’s strong.

-Raspberry vodka lemonade somehow manages to be sweet, tart, and tangy all at once, and the addition of fresh fruit in every glass only makes things better.
+It somehow manages to be sweet, tart, and tangy all at once.
+And the addition of fresh fruit makes things all the more Instagram worthy.

 Here’s another wonderfully tart drink with a shockingly red hue.

-You’ll make it with only three ingredients – champagne, Torani raspberry syrup, and raspberries – and it’s a tingly, elegant drink that’ll help you join in with the festivities without getting too drunk.
+Made with just three ingredients, it’s a tingly and elegant drink that’ll help you join in the festivities without getting too drunk.

 The sweetness of the raspberries pairs flawlessly with the sour notes of lime to make one absolutely unforgettable mixed drink.

-This 3-minute drink is a deep, rich red, and fizzy to the max.
+This three-minute drink is a deep, rich red and fizzy to the max.

-You’ll make it with only three ingredients – Chambord Liqueur, champagne, and fresh raspberries – and it has a clean, simple flavor that’s sweet without being overly sugary.
+You’ll make it with only three ingredients, and it has a clean, simple flavor that’s sweet without being overly sugary.

 This recipe for a raspberry daiquiri is dry and somewhat tart, but it’s delightfully refreshing on a hot summer’s day.